Cray-HPE/docs-csm/operations/boot_orchestration/View_the_Status_of_a_BOS_Session.md

 }
 ```

-### View the Status of a Boot Set
+### View the status of a boot set

 Run the following command to view the status for a specific boot set in a session.
 For more information about retrieving the session ID and boot set name, refer to the "View the Status of a Session" section above.
 Descriptions of the different status sections are described below.

-* `Boot set`
+* Boot set

-    The id parameter identifies which session this status belongs to.
+  * The `id` parameter identifies which session this status belongs to.

-    The name parameter is the name of the boot set.
+  * The `name` parameter is the name of the boot set.

-    The links section displays links that enable administrators to drill down into each phase of the boot set.
+  * The `links` section displays links that enable administrators to drill down into each phase of the boot set.

-    There is metadata section for the boot set as a whole.
+  * There is `metadata` section for the boot set as a whole.

-* `Phases`
+* Phases

-    The name parameter is the name of the phase.
+  * The `name` parameter is the name of the phase.

-    There is a metadata section for each phase.
+  * There is a `metadata` section for each phase.

-    Each phase contains the following categories: not\_started, in\_progress, succeeded, failed, and excluded.
+  * Each phase contains the following categories: `not_started`, `in_progress`, `succeeded`, `failed`, and `excluded`.
 The nodes are listed in the category they are currently occupying.

 (`ncn-mw#`)